-Ecology also proposes language in this section to clarify that S2.B.2 applies to discharges to the MS4 that occur only while the emergency fire fighting activities are underway.
+Ecology proposes language in this section to clarify that S2.B.2 applies to discharges to the MS4 that occur during the emergency fire fighting activities.
 Discharges that may occur from cleanup activities after the emergency phase of the fire is finished are not authorized.
-Ecology included a similar edit in special condition S5.C.8.b.i and S6 language for Secondary Permittees under the IDDE-related codes and policies for consistency.
+Ecology included a similar edit in special condition (S5.C.3.b.i) and S6 language for Secondary Permittees under the IDDE-related codes and policies, for consistency.